Parth1353/Assignment/README.md

 # Assignment
-  you can check live preview at  https://parth1353.github.io/Assignment/
+  you can check the live preview at  https://parth1353.github.io/Assignment/